Arabian-vACC/library/docs/foundations/vmats p2/vectoring.md

 ### 8.2.4 Conflict solving
 If a level change is not possible, or practical, aircraft may be issued a heading change in order to ensure horizontal separation minima is maintained.
 In most cases, only a relatively small change in heading is required to achieve the desired result.
 This results in a minimal change to the aircraft’s total flight distance and therefore to its fuel consumption.

-After the conflict has been solved and separation is assured aircraft may be instructed to resume their own navigation.
+After the conflict has been solved and separation is assured aircraft may be instructed to resume their own navigation direct to a waypoint, usually at the controller's sector boundary.

 ### 8.2.5 Sequencing
 Aircraft may be sequenced to a sector boundary point using a combination of speeds and vectors.
 The objective of sequencing is to establish and maintain a minimum separation between the leading and following aircraft.

+Early intervention is important to prevent "running out of airspace" at the transfer point, which may require holding to be used, which is not desirable.
+This will also mean that the magnitude of any assigned heading changes is minimal.

 ## 8.3 Vectoring geometry
 ### 8.3.1 Conflict geometry